Austin-dv-Evans/Austin-dv-Evans/README.md

 #### Full Stack Developer, Denver Colorado

 Thanks for checking out my GitHub.
-I am a full stack developer passionate about music, my family and everything that is React!
-I am an up-beat and energetic guy.
-I am currently mastering complex concepts such as state management with Redux and Context Api, as well as Compound Components and Component Architecture.
-Searching for my first full time role has been tough but I know someone out there is going to be very pleased when they give this, passionate, hard worker a chance.
-If you have an app we can build or a job opportunity please contact me!
-Thanks so much!
+I am a full stack software engineer.
+My family just got a little bigger and my job just got a lot cooler.
+Formally a bartender event producer and one hell of a funky Dj I have spent the last 8 months learning how to code.
+A bootcamp grad that hasn't stopped learning since.
+As a full stack engineer you have to have a lot of skills.
+I aim to be the swiss army knife of engineers.
 -Austin

 ## Skills: